light gray lines

 Conclusion

 Machine learning offers vast opportunities to financial institutions.
-It helps banks spot fraud before it happens, figure out which customers might default on loans, and customize products based on what people want.
-These use cases translate into business benefits, allowing companies to save money, make smarter choices, and get more done without adding extra staff.
+It enables banks to spot fraud earlier, identify customers at higher risk of default, and tailor products based on customer needs.
+These use cases translate into business benefits, allowing companies to reduce costs, make smarter decisions, and scale operations without adding extra staff.

 Written by